 - First-level subdomains of the wildcard domain can't be added to another Azure Front Door profile or an Azure Content Delivery Network profile.

-- If a subdomain of a wildcard domain is added to an Azure Front Door profile or Azure Content Delivery Network profile, then the wildcard domain can't be added to other Azure Front Door profiles.
+- If a subdomain of a wildcard domain is already added to an Azure Front Door profile or an Azure Content Delivery Network profile, the wildcard domain can't be used for other Azure Front Door profile.

 - If two profiles (Azure Front Door or Azure Content Delivery Network) have various subdomains of a root domain, then wildcard domains can't be added to either of the profiles.